Completed: / exercises

 A: There are at least three ways to troubleshoot this:

-1. Use debug print statements (like
+1. Use debug print statements (like printf) to trace how the program execution progresses.

 3. You can always ask the teaching assistant in the chat or during the exercises.